-Sneezing is one of the reflexes of the human body and a part of the body’s natural defenses against illness (2).
+Sneezing is one of the body’s natural defenses against illness (2).
 It is basically a protective reflex provided by nature , to discard any mucus or foriegn body.
 However, there are several other reasons why a newborn or an infant would sneeze:

 - Clearing of germs and irritants from the nose: Sneezing is the body’s natural reflex to clear nasal passages that have an irritant within.
 For a baby, anything including dust, smoke, milk that accidentally got into the nose, and even dry air can be an irritant.
 A sneeze helps them get rid of these irritants as well as germs.

-Frequent sneezing, when accompanied by one or more of these conditions, could point to a problem:
+Frequent sneezing, when accompanied by one or more of these conditions, could point to a problem that requires medical attention:

-- Fever: A body temperature of above 100.4°F (38°C) is considered a fever in infants (4).
-If the baby has a fever along with sneezing, then it is quite likely due to an infection.
+- Fever: A body temperature of above 100.4°F (38°C) is considered a fever in infants (6).
+If the baby has a fever along with sneezing, then it might be due to an infection of the respiratory tract.

 - Cold: The symptoms of cold include a runny nose, coughing, lethargy, and sometimes fever.
-A common cold is known to cause sneezing too.
+A common cold is known to cause sneezing too (7).

-- Coughing and wheezing: If the baby coughs, sneezes, and wheezes, then it could be that they have an allergy and possibly inhaled a potential allergen such as pollen,dust or even perfume smell (8).
+- Coughing and wheezing: If the baby coughs, sneezes, and wheezes, then they may have an allergy, and possibly inhaled a potential allergen, such as pollen,dust or even perfume smell (8).
 This causes the body to react with sneezing and other symptoms of an allergy.

 - Fussiness, lethargy, and poor appetite: If the baby is fussy, colicky, lethargic, and shows little interest in eating, then it could indicate some illness generally of the respiratory tract.

-- Rapid bursts of sneezing: Maternal usage of narcotics during pregnancy can result in neonatal abstinence syndrome (NAS) – a type of drug withdrawal condition ( (6)).
-One of the symptoms of the syndrome is sneezing in bursts of three to four in fixed intervals ( (7)).
-For example, the baby will sneeze three to four times rapidly in every half hour or an hour.
+- Rapid bursts of sneezing: Maternal usage of narcotics during pregnancy can result in neonatal abstinence syndrome (NAS) – a type of drug withdrawal condition (9).
+One of the symptoms of the syndrome is sneezing in bursts of three to four in fixed intervals (10).
+For example, the baby will sneeze three to four times more rapidly in every half hour or an hour.

 See a doctor if the baby displays any of these symptoms along with sneezing.
 If the baby’s sneezes are continuous and frequent, take them to a doctor, who can diagnose the cause behind the sneezing Saline drops can clear the nasal passages.